Signup for our Newsletter

 Joanne has lived in the Ryal Side area of Beverly for 30 years with her husband and two sons.
 One married and one single (so if you know of a nice girl…) and expecting her first grandchild in February 2023.
 She grew up in Reading, attended the local schools and went on to graduate from Northern Essex Community College and Bentley University.

 Anna spends her days at the headquarters of Greenbelt making sure that all is running smoothly.
-She considers herself to be the one who wears many hats in her role as an administrative and development coordinator.
+She considers herself to be the one who wears many hats in her role as a Donor & Community Engagement Specialist.
 Her days are often spent doing gift processing and interacting with members, in person, by email, or over the phone, while ensuring that her team has everything they need to continue their mission of protecting the land in Essex County.

 Anna was born deaf and grew up orally, and she currently wears a cochlear implant.
 She is a proud graduate of the University of Massachusetts, Amherst with her undergraduate degree in history and a graduate of Harvard University with her master’s in museum studies.